Cold and heat adaptations in humans: Heat

 Humans inhabit hot climates, both dry and humid, and have done so for millions of years.
-Selective use of clothing and technological inventions such as air conditioning allows humans to thrive in hot climates.
+Selective use of clothing and technological inventions such as air conditioning allows humans to live in hot climates.

-One example is the Chaamba Arabs, who live in the Sahara Desert.
+One example is the Chaamba, who live in the Sahara Desert.
 They wear clothing that traps air in between skin and the clothes, preventing the high ambient air temperature from reaching the skin.